 OSAS can occur at any age, including in children.
-However, it most commonly develops in middle-aged men who are overweight or obese.
+It most commonly develops in middle-aged men who are overweight or obese, although it can affect people who are not overweight.
 It is thought that as many as 4 in 100 middle-aged men and 2 in 100 middle-aged women develop OSAS.

 Factors that increase the risk of developing OSAS or can make it worse include the following.
 They all increase the tendency of the narrowing in the throat at night to be worse than normal.